A chronicle · Baltic Sea · 2026

 A trace, legible in data.

-Twelve dated entries from a first breath in Wismar to a silence off Anholt.
+Twelve dated entries from first public sightings on Germany’s Baltic coast to an open question off Anholt.
 Each has sources, each has status.
 We mark what is confirmed — and what is not.

 Full chronicle